aonanj/chatieee/DATABASE_SCHEMA.md

 ## public.rag_chunk

-Stores chunks and embeddings correspondings to documents in `rag_documents`.
+Stores chunks and embeddings corresponding to document in `rag_document`.

 ### Columns